Starkville, Mississippi: 20th century

 Before the Civil War, Colonel Montgomery imported cattle from the isle of Jersey, initiating the areas prominence as a dairy center.
 In 1912, the co-operative creamery was created, and in 1926 the Borden Condensary was established.

 In April 1912, Gabe (sometimes reported as Abe) Coleman, an African-American man was accused of attacking a farmer's wife and was shot to death by a mob.
 Nine men were tried for the murder.
 In February 1912, another African-American man, Mann Hamilton, was murdered by a mob for allegedly attacking a woman.
 Following an incident in which whites fired into a Republican Meeting at a church in Chapel Hill, Mississippi, killing a black man, a group of black men planned a march in Starkville.
 They were met at a bridge near the A & M dairy barn by white men from Starkville and West Point armed with cannon loaded with buckshot and iron.

 In 1915, two African-American men, Dit Seals and Peter Bolen, were hanged in a public execution while a crowd of 5,000, including blacks and whites, and children watched and sang There is a Land of Pure Delight.
 The crowd ate lunch while the execution was being conducted.
-Vendors were on hand selling popcorn, soda water and sandwiches.
+Vendors were on hand selling popcorn, soda pop and sandwiches.
 The men had been convicted of killing Willie Taylor, an African-American porter on the Mobile and Ohio Railroad.
 The story was widely reported as a "gala hanging" sponsored by the merchants of Starkville by various newspapers including the New York World and Chicago Tribune, while the Detroit Times described it as little better than a lynching.

 In 1922, Starkville was the site of a large rally of the Ku Klux Klan.

 In 1926 the Borden Condensery was established, the first condensery in the southern U.S. At the time, Starkville was served by two railroads, the Illinois Central and the Mobile and Ohio.

 In 1970, several Black organizations organized a boycott or selective buying campaign.
 This was met with firebombings, and a crowd of African-Americans assembled near Henderson High School was broken up by gunfire.

-21st Century
+21st century

 On March 21, 2006, Starkville became the first city in Mississippi to adopt a smoking ban for indoor public places, including restaurants and bars.
 This ordinance went into effect on May 20, 2006.

 In February 2018, Starkville denied a local LGBTQ organization a permit to host a pride parade.
 The organizers initiated legal action, after which the city reversed its decision.
 The parade was held in March 2018 with almost 3,000 attendees.